-In this article, we’ll show you hints, tips, and how to master squats in a few simple steps.
-You’ll also learn how to do other squat variations and the benefits they’ll have on your body.
+In this article, we’ll take you through one of the most popular squat variations, giving you hints and tips on how to master barbell squats in a few simple steps.
+You’ll also learn how to do a few other squat variations and find out their benefits.
 Sound good?
-Well, let’s get started…
+Let’s get started…

 What is a squat?

-Squats can be done in several different ways, from barbell and dumbbell variations to smith machine squats, and all can be added into any lower-body or leg-day routine.
+Squats can be done in several different ways — from barbell and dumbbell variations to Smith machine squats — and all can be included in any lower-body or leg-day routine.

-Today we will be focusing on the barbell squat.
-Your entire body will play in part in this lift but particularly your glutes, hamstrings, and quads — so we need to make sure you’re using the correct form and technique.
+Your entire body plays a part in the lift, but it works your glutes, hamstrings and quads particularly — so you need to make sure you’re using the correct form and technique.

 How to do a barbell squat

-So, the only equipment we’ll need is a squat rack, a bar and weight plates.
+The only equipment needed is a squat rack, a bar and weight plates.

-2. Rest the bar on your upper back around midway down your traps.
-Keep your chest puffed out and very slightly turn your feet out (around 40 degrees).
+- Rest the bar on your upper back but below your neck.
+Keep your chest puffed out and your feet turned out slightly (around 40 degrees).

-3. Take a deep breath, retract your shoulder blades and brace your core.
-Lowering yourself down by bending your knees until they are parallel to the floor.
-Keep your heels glued to the ground throughout.
+- Take a deep breath, retract your shoulder blades and brace your core.
+Lower yourself until your hips are just below your knees, keeping your heels glued to the ground throughout.

-- It sounds simple, but warm up properly.
-Take a few sets to squat just the bar and then gradually work up to your max weight for the day.
+- It sounds obvious, but you must warm up properly.
+Take a few sets to squat the bar without weight and gradually work up to your max weight for the day.

-- Control and pull the weight down rather than allowing the weight to push you down.
+- Control and pull the weight down — do not allow the weight to push you down.

 - Keep your core tight and locked in.